 - Death is everywhere.
 Tank cannons, snipers, aircraft missiles, nearly invisible soldiers – there’s a thousand ways to die in PlanetSide 2.
 Often it is outside the player control.
 Fortunately, there is no death penalty of any kind, and you can get back into the fight just in a few seconds.
 But it takes a thick skin.

 - Hard to play solo.
 It takes a lot of experience for a solo player to be able to find a good fight for himself, and do well.
 A lot of things in PlanetSide 2 require teamwork.
-You must be willing to work with another people.
+You must be willing to work with other people.
+At least on the level of observing common courtesies.

 Best played in a company